Joris-Blaauw/RobotGame/README.md

 I made this game in LOVE2d (lua) for a school assignment.
 It was supposed to be a simple boss fight, but i got sidetracked and i made it a bit more complicated than probably necessary.

+Also, i feel like it should be noted that this game generates log files at C:/Users/<user>/AppData/Roaming/LOVE/RobotGame

 # Controls:

 ---